scroiset/lma-infra-monitoring/specs/lma-infra-alerting.rst

 * Plug the `LMA collector` [3]_ to this new alerting system with the native Hekad [4]_ NagiosOutputPlugin [5]_ for the glue.
-* Plug Nagios to the time serie database InfluxDB [6]_ by developing specialized a Nagios plugin [7]_ to allow to define alarm over metrics.
+* Plug Nagios to the time series database InfluxDB [6]_ by developing specialized a Nagios plugin [7]_ to allow to define alarm over metrics.

 Alternatives